CaseyScott/Discover-travel/README.md

 ### Bugs fixed
 1. city search bar not emptying after country dropdown changed. fixed by switch the country dropdown and search bar positions.
-2. email accepting any input fixed by using pattern=".+@gmail.com" making it only accept gmail.com input.
+2. email accepting any input fixed by using pattern=".+@" making it only accept input with @ in it.
 3. Testing to ensure the Googles Maps API and Google Places API have been connected to the deployed GitHub Pages.
 Setting both API to enabled on Google map javascript api website.
 4. markers on map not clearing after changing search area.
 Fixed with clearMarkers onclick function.